 You’ll be forgiven for immediately thinking of exotic beaches, palm trees and drinking from a coconut when thinking of Zanzibar, although the island is home to the fascinating city of Stone Town.
 As the largest city on the island of Zanzibar, Stone Town played a historic role in the history of the slave trade, as well as being home to an eclectic mix of architecture from Moorish, Arab, Persian, Indian and European influence.
-Such historic and cultural importance makes Stone Town a must visit for any traveler to Zanzibar, with a complete guide to Stone Town helping you make the most of your stay in Stone Town.
+Such historic and cultural importance makes Stone Town a must-visit for any traveller to Zanzibar, with a complete guide to Stone Town helping you make the most of your stay in Stone Town.

 Arriving in Stone Town

 Located just a ten-minute drive from Zanzibar International Airport, Stone Town is easily reached by taxi or pre-arranged driver.
 There are many hotels located in the city, however, with its small proximity, the city is best explored in one day, or two if you would prefer to stay overnight.

 From Stone Town the rest of Zanzibar awaits!
 From exotic beaches to a laidback island lifestyle, the best of Zanzibar exists outside of the cities in remote locations, so be sure to limit your time in the city and prepare for an ocean-side adventure.

 DO: Visit the Anglican Cathedral and Understand Slave History

 Becoming a part of the Oman Empire in the late 17th Century, Zanzibar played an iconic role in the history of the slave trade.
 It was not until 1876 that the slave trade was banished on the island, though not until 1897 did it completely cease, following strong British pressure.